 “We’re always keen to participate in the communities we live and work in and the VNFC event was an exceptional opportunity.
 To have our entire team volunteer to make a special experience for this group – I’m awed, “ says Cristen DeCarolis Dallas, President of Pizzeria Prima Strada.

 The opportunity to collaborate on the project was presented by Cortney Baldwin, a rock star Prima Strada employee and graduate student in the Educational Psychology and Leadership Studies department at the University of Victoria.
-With a commitment to thrive in the community, the partnership developed between PPS and the VNFC Youth Program and the event came to fruition.
+With a commitment to thrive in the community, the partnership developed between Prima Strada and the VNFC Youth Program and the event came to fruition.